GoogleChrome/developer.chrome.com/site/en/docs/web-platform/webgpu/index.md

   <figcaption>WebGPU architecture diagram</figcaption>
 </figure>

-This goal is similar to the [WebGL] family of APIs, but WebGPU enables access to more advanced features of GPUs.
+This goal is similar to the [WebGL][webgl] family of APIs, but WebGPU enables access to more advanced features of GPUs.
 Whereas WebGL is mostly for drawing images but can be repurposed with great effort for other kinds of computations, WebGPU provides first-class support for performing general computations on the GPU.

-After four years of development in the [W3C's "GPU for the Web" Community Group], WebGPU is now ready for developers to try in Chrome and give feedback on the API and the shading language.
+After four years of development in the [W3C's "GPU for the Web" Community Group][w3c-gpu], WebGPU is now ready for developers to try in Chrome and give feedback on the API and the shading language.

 {% Blockquote 'Mr.doob, Creator of Three.js' %}